A Dance Underground

 This one came from something much smaller.

-A moment that existed briefly and then disappeared.
+Something that existed briefly and then disappeared.

-And maybe that’s exactly why it mattered.
+Perhaps that is exactly why it mattered.

-That’s what this tattoo holds.
+That is what this tattoo holds.

 Not an event.